Baltimore Penn Station: 20th century

 The present Pennsylvania Station is the third railroad depot on its North Charles Street site.
 The first one was a wooden structure built by the Northern Central Railway, a subsidiary of the Pennsylvania Railroad (PRR), that began operating in 1873.
 This was replaced in 1886 by the Charles Street Union Station, which featured a three-story brick building situated below street level with a sloping driveway that led to its entrance and a train shed that measured 76 by 360 ft.
 It was demolished in January 1910, for construction of the present edifice, which opened on September 15, 1911.

 Between the 1920s and 1940s, Savarin Restaurants provided full-service dining rooms at Baltimore Pennsylvania Station, Washington Union Station, and others.
 The Savarin Restaurant, located at the west end of Baltimore's station, was originally decorated with Chesapeake Bay-themed murals and had an entrance and exterior signage directly fronting Charles Street.
 By the early 1960s, the Savarin had ended table service and offered counter-service only.

 The PRR operated local and intercity service on both the Northeast Corridor and the Northern Central.
 Northeast Corridor service included the PRR's own trains, as well as long-distance trains from southern railroads.
 The northeast Corridor was electrified through the station in 1935.
 Service on the Northern Central ended in the late 1960s.
 Penn Station was used by the Western Maryland Railway until 1958.
 The Baltimore and Ohio Railroad instead used nearby Mount Royal Station until 1961, while the Maryland and Pennsylvania Railroad used a small station at North Avenue until 1954.

 On September 23, 1952, Richard Nixon, then a U.S. senator from California and the Republican Party's nominee for vice president, gave what became known as the Checkers speech, in which he said his dog Checkers had been held for him at "Union Station in Baltimore," the station's former name.

+Penn Central and Amtrak

+The Penn Central was formed in 1968 through the merger of the Pennsylvania Railroad and New York Central Railroad.
+The company soon faced financial difficulties and filed for bankruptcy on June 21, 1970.
+In 1976, Amtrak acquired Baltimore Penn Station as part of the transfer of Penn Central's railroad properties to Amtrak.

 As part of the Northeast Corridor Improvement Project, the station was restored to its 1911 appearance in 1984.
 Baltimore Light RailLink service began in 1997.